SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_SAML_Issues.md

       ![SAML-tracer](~/user-guide/images/SAML_Tracer.png)

    1. In the pane on the bottom, select *SAML*.
-Now compare the attribute names in the response to those in the IDP and the *Dataminer.xml* file.
+Now compare the attribute names in the response to those in the identity provider and the *DataMiner.xml* file.

       ![SAML-tracer tabs](~/user-guide/images/SAML_Tracer_Tabs.png)